bjornfor/grub/README_BFO.txt

 First ensure that GRUB is built with libdevmapper support.
 GRUB from Ubuntu 16.04 has that.
-If building from source, ensure that the libdevmapper-dev package is installed, or else GRUB will fail to install to a loop device):
+If building from source, ensure that the libdevmapper-dev package is installed, or else GRUB will fail to install to a loop device:

   sudo apt install libdevmapper-dev